Valencian Community, Spain

 The port of Valencia is one of the main gateways to the Balearic Islands and one of the busiest cargo ports in the Mediterranean Sea.
 The port of Valencia has an information point for travelers, duty-free shops, restaurants and cafes, as well as a parking area.

-There are 3 main passenger terminals for ferry departures: the dock of Ponient which normally serves Trasmediterránea ferry routes, the dock of Turia, which mainly serves Baleària crossings, and the dock of Perfecto Palacio where GNV operates.
+There are 3 main passenger terminals for ferry departures: the Muelle de Poniente which normally serves Trasmediterránea ferry routes, the Muelle del Turia, which mainly serves Baleària crossings, and the Muelle Perfecto Palacio where GNV operates.

 Ferries from Valencia port

-There are frequent ferry connections from Valencia to the islands of Mallorca, Ibiza and Menorca.
+There are ferry connections from Valencia to the islands of Mallorca, Ibiza and Menorca, as well as to Mostaganem in Algeria.
 Routes are usually served by 3 ferry companies and are in operation throughout the year.
 In the summer months, crossings from Valencia are more frequent.

 We recommend booking your ferry tickets from Valencia as early as possible, especially if you are transferring your car or motorcycle by ferry.